-But, exactly, what are Accuplacer scores?
-We’ll cover all you need to know about Accuplacer test scores in this post.
+But what exactly do Accuplacer scores mean?
+Everything you need to know about Accuplacer test results is covered in this article.

 What is the Accuplacer test?

 The CollegeBoard Accuplacer exam is a test used by American colleges and universities to assess student preparation for credit-bearing college courses at the introductory level.
 To put it another way, colleges utilize the Accuplacer test to determine whether or not you are ready to enroll in credit-bearing courses.

 Who will need to take the Accuplacer test?
 The simple answer is that it depends on your university’s criteria.
 Not all universities require the Accuplacer test in which students with high grades or test scores can be allowed to be exempt from the exam.
 Additionally, non-native English speakers may also be required to take the ESL version of the exam by some colleges.